 Aids to Identification: Huron tansy is a very low, sprawling plant with broad, finely dissected leaves.
 The leaves are a pale greyish green and are strongly aromatic.
-The flower heads resemble those of the common tansy, i.e., they are button-like (because they lack ray flowers) and yellow, but they are much larger, up to 1-2 cm across.
+The flower heads resemble those of the common tansy, i.e., they are button-like and yellow, but they are much larger, up to 1-2 cm across.
+Unlike the common tansy, Huron tansy usually has small ray flowers.
 This plant is easily recognized by its habit, habitat, and finely cut, aromatic leaves.

 Ecological characteristics: Tanacetum bipinnatum ssp. huronense grows in a specific and periodically disturbed habitat: cobbly river beaches which are scoured and flooded yearly by ice and water moving down the rivers.
 The plant has long, creeping rootstocks and spreads clonally into broad mats.
 Not all of the plants flower every year.
 Huron tansy usually grows with other riverbeach species such as Prunus pumila var. depressa, Astragalus alpinus var. brunetianus, and Allium schoenoprasum.

 Phenology: An herbaceous perennial, flowering in mid-June in Maine.